 What is a Spay?

 The word "spay" is a common term for ovariohysterectomy.
 This is a surgical procedure that involves the removal of a female dog's reproductive organs (the ovaries and uterus).
 A spay must be performed under general anesthesia by a veterinarian.
 The procedure will permanently stop the dog from having heat cycles and being able to reproduce.
+In some cases, veterinarians will remove just the ovaries and leave the uterus intact.
+This procedure is called an ovariectomy, but its effects are essentially the same as with an ovariohysterectomy.

 Why Do Dogs Get Spayed?